 As you acquire points, you place yourself in danger of losing your driver's license.
 The DMV has the right to suspend or revoke your driving privileges if you accumulate a certain number of points over a set period of time.

-- Four points within a 12-month period
+- 4 points in a period of 12 months.

-- Six points in a 24-month period
+- 6 points in a period of 24 months.

-- Eight points in a 36-month period
+- 8 points in a period of 36 months.